Quick Verdict

 7. CeraVe Skin Renewing Retinol Serum -- Best Anti-Aging Active for Dry Skin ($20)

-Dry skin and retinol have a complicated relationship -- retinol accelerates cell turnover, which initially increases dryness and sensitivity.
-CeraVe's encapsulated retinol format is the most appropriate for dry skin because it releases retinol slowly, reducing the irritation and peeling associated with standard formulations.
-The ceramide + hyaluronic acid base further compensates for retinol's drying effect.
+Dry skin and retinol have a complicated relationship -- retinol can initially increase dryness and sensitivity.
+CeraVe's encapsulated retinol format is a more cautious fit for dry skin because it releases retinol gradually, which may reduce the harsh feel compared with stronger-feeling formulas.
+The ceramide + hyaluronic acid base further cushions retinol's drying effect.
 Use 2-3x per week, always followed by CeraVe Moisturizing Cream to buffer.

 Check Price on Amazon